-Previously we explored how reusing your existing slides can be a great help, since it saves so much of your time.
-While bringing up the Reuse Slides task pane enables you to add selected slides to the active presentation, there is another easier and more intuitive way to reuse your slides.
+We explored previously how reusing your existing slides can be a great help, since it saves so much of your time.
+While bringing up the Reuse Slides Task Pane that enables you to add selected slides to the active presentation, there is another easier and more intuitive way to reuse your slides.
 You can drag selected slides from the source presentation and drop them within the newer presentation.
-In this tutorial, we'll show you how to reuse slides through this drag and drop process within PowerPoint 2010 for Windows:
+In this tutorial, we'll show you how to reuse slides through this drag and drop process within PowerPoint 2013 for Windows:

-- Open both presentations in PowerPoint 2010, the source presentation as well as the destination presentation.
+- Within PowerPoint, open both presentations.
+The source presentation as well as the destination presentation.
 Make sure no presentation files are open other than these two.

 - Access the View tab of the Ribbon and click the Arrange All button, as shown highlighted in red within Figure 1.